cruizba/AutoHttps/README.md

     volumes:
       - ./caddy_data:/data  # Store certificates persistently
     environment:
-      - SERVICES=myapp:3000  # Point to your app's service name and port
+      - SERVICES=web:3000  # Point to your app's service name and port
     depends_on:
-      - myapp
+      - web

-  # Your application service
+  # Your web application service
-  myapp:
+  web:
-    image: your-app-image
+    image: your-web-image
     # IMPORTANT: Your app should:
     # 1. Serve plain HTTP (not HTTPS)
     # 2. Listen on port 3000 (any port is fine, just match it with
-    #    the port used in SERVICES)
+    #    the port used in SERVICES environment variable)
     # 3. No need to expose ports - AutoHttps will handle that
 ```